 You might also want to set the value to

 0for the cloned tables (if you plan to make DML changes to the cloned tables and do not wish to incur additional storage costs for Time Travel on the tables).

-Cloning Using Time Travel (Databases, Schemas, and Tables Only)¶
+Cloning Using Time Travel (Databases, Schemas, Tables, and Streams Only)¶

-This section describes considerations when using Time Travel to clone objects at a specific time/point in the past.
+This section provides information to consider when using Time Travel to clone objects at a specific time/point in the past.